 Having considered the particular circumstances of this case, the Arbiter decided to deal with this case separately from those cases made against the Service Provider in relation to the Scheme that were treated together in terms of Article 30 of Chapter 555 of the Laws of Malta.
-This decision was taken given certain particularities of the case in question.
+This decision was taken given a particularity of the case in question where the Complainant had an existing insurance policy and underlying investment portfolio held on trust with another trustee and which policy and investment portfolio were then transferred and assigned to MPM as trustee of the Retirement Scheme following the Complainant's membership with the Retirement Scheme.